 In a world where we often find ourselves feeling overwhelmed or stressed, it’s important to take time for joy.
 Goldenrod tea is the perfect way to do this because of its uplifting qualities and sunny yellow color that makes us feel happy just looking at it.
 What does bring you joy every day?
 I hope you can think of at least one thing.

 Goldenrod Tea is a natural herbal tea made from the leaves and flowers of goldenrod plants.
-It’s been used as a folk remedy for centuries to treat a variety of ailments, including congestion, allergies, asthma, arthritis, and more.
-The plant can be found in most parts of North America with some varieties being better suited for certain climates.
-Goldenrod Tea is often brewed with ginger because it’s been shown to have anti-inflammatory properties that are helpful in fighting off illness.
+It’s been used as a folk remedy for centuries to address a variety of ailments, including congestion, allergies, asthma, arthritis, and more.
+The plant can be found in most parts of North America, with some varieties being better suited for certain climates.
+Goldenrod Tea is often brewed with ginger, which is purported to have anti-inflammatory properties that might be beneficial in supporting overall health.

 The best time to make Goldenrod Tea is in the late-summer and early fall.
 This tea reminds me of my childhood summers, when I would watch for it to bloom along our driveway.
 Sometimes you can feel that last bit of summer’s golden light with this tea which makes it perfect for those cool evenings where all you want to do is wrap up in your blanket with a good book or cozy up on the couch next to a fireplace.